World's largest wealth fund blacklists Glencore, other giants over coal use

 Vale declined to comment.
 Eletrobras and ElSewedy could not immediately be reached.
 The fund reverses exclusions if concerns are addressed.
 On Wednesday, it said New York-listed AECOM and Hong Kong-listed Texwinca Holdings Ltd were again eligible for investment.

 AECOM had been excluded for involvement in producing nuclear arms, a business it has now discontinued, the fund said.
-Texwinca had been sidelined over perceived breaches of workers' rights by a subsidiary that has since been liquidated.
-(Additional reporting by Reuters bureaux worldwide; Editing by Andrew Heavens and Edmund Blair)
+Texwinca had been sidelined over perceived breaches of workers' rights by a subsidiary that has since been liquidated. ($1 = 0.9214 euros) (Additional reporting by Reuters bureaux worldwide; Editing by Andrew Heavens/Edmund Blair/Jane Merriman)

 ALSO READ